 Step 7.
 Create a Gantt Chart

-It’s time to put all the pieces of our puzzle together and transform the mess that we currently have into a powerful Gantt chart, a project management tool with a long history that stood the test of time.
+It’s time to put all the pieces of our puzzle together and transform the mess that we currently have into a powerful Gantt chart.

 To do that, we just need to match the bound values of both the axes.